Showing posts with label Verheyen. Show all posts

 (Download @ 13MB)

 One of the things I made sure of was that there were plenty of copies in sheets.
-Binders crave books in sheets, and there were many wonderful works for inspiration within those pages. and then set about binding 2 copies in 1993.
-The one on the top one was for me, the bottom one a commission from the then Guild president.
+Binders crave books in sheets, and there were many wonderful works for inspiration within those pages.
+I then set about binding 2 copies in 1993.
+The one on the top one was for me, the bottom one a commission from the then Guild president who was also the preferred bookbinding supply vendor for most of us.
 The technique described is what in German is referred to as the Franzband, THE fine binding structure for full-leather bindings.
-He presented on the technique at the 1990 Guild of Bookbinders' Standards, so read his Journal article, "The Logic and Techniques of German Bookbinding", and see the presentation handout here.
+Frank Mowery presented on the technique at the 1990 Guild of Bookbinders' Standards, so read his Journal article, "The Logic and Techniques of German Bookbinding", and see the presentation handout here.

 Fine Printers Finely Bound, Too.
 The Guild of Book Workers, New York, 1992.